Auto Insurance News Report

 Satisfaction was measured across five factors (in order of importance): non-claim interaction; price; policy offerings; billing and payment; and claims across 4 Canadian regions.
 There were almost 9,000 insurance policy holders polled.

 - insurance companies that fail or mess up do have a chance to turn the situation around with the insured

 Co-operators Insurance ranked best in satisfaction for the 5th straight year.
 Co-operators and Intact were ranked highest in Atlantic Canada.
 In Quebec the province insurance department ranked highest.

 Auto Insurance Customers Seem to Like Tech Devices and Software

-A Survey by Belair Direct found that Canadians are willing to adopt auto insurance technology.
+A Survey by Belaire Direct found that Canadians are willing to adopt auto insurance technology.
 Three quarters of Canadians said they were okay about using an an app that monitors their driving habits in exchange for a “personalized car insurance premium.”
 They also discovered that many Canadians aren’t driving as much.
 32% drive less than 10 kilometres per year, ostensibly to save money, reduce carbon emissions, and reduce their commute.

 CAA Announced Its Pay as You Go Insurance Program

 CAA announced their Pay as You Go Auto insurance plan.
 With these policies, drivers would pay per every 1,000 kilometers they drive.
 The produce is targeted at drivers who drive less than 9k per year.
 CAA says drivers could save up to 30% with pay as you go insurance.

 Auto Insurance Rates in Ontario will Rise Because of Marijuana Use